kjepo/camelog/README.md

 The router itself is in bedroom 3's closet if you need to restart it.

-Please don't change any settings, download illegal material or engage in other criminal activities so that we can continue to offer free WIFI access.
+Please don't change any settings, download illegal material or engage in criminal activities so that we can continue to offer free WIFI access.